martinvirtel/jinja2filter.py/README.md

 Usage: jinja2filter.py [OPTIONS]

-      pipes JSON from STDIN using a jinja2 --template or --templatefile to STDOUT
+      pipes JSON, CSV or plain text from STDIN using a jinja2 --template or --templatefile to STDOUT

   Example: